Kevin C. Fitzpatrick

 I was born in Baltimore, Maryland, but spent my childhood in Bethlehem, Pennsylvania; Summit, New Jersey; Raleigh, North Carolina; and St. Louis, Missouri.
 I’m a graduate of Northeast Missouri State University.

-I currently have seven books in print.
 The Governors Island Explorer’s Guide (Globe Pequot) was published in February 2016.
 It is the first guidebook to the island that is in New York Harbor.
 It has more than 100 locations included and a full history from the pre-colonial era to today.

 The Algonquin Round Table’s New York: A Historical Guide (Lyons Press) was published in January 2015.
 It is the only book that has a full history of the famous literary group from the 1920s, and has biographies of all thirty members.